finlaysonstudio/jaypie-core/README.md

 #### silent

 Useful to support logging in code but only if an instantiated log object is passed in.
+This way the caller only gets logging if they want it.
+Module logger will use `silent` if `process.env.MODULE_LOG_LEVEL` is not set.

 ```javascript
 import { silent } from "@jaypie/core"